mdxtoc/qtpi/docs/qtpi_description.md

   | `lam` *pat* ... *pat* `.` *E*

   * Constants are integers; chars `'c'`; strings `"chars"`; bit constants `0b1` and `1b1`; basis vectors`|0>`, `|1>`, `|+>` and `|->`; gates `_H`, `_CNot`, `_I`, `_X`, `_Y`, `_Z`, `_F` and `_G`.
-  * The gate `_Phi(*E*)` is not a constant.
+  * The gate `_Phi(`*E*`)` is not a constant.
 (I suppose it is a constructor -- the only one so far.)
   * The zero-tuple `()` and the empty list `[]` are special cases of the bracketed rules.
   * There is no one-tuple.
   * Match expressions are parsed with the offside rule: the components can't start left of `match`, and the patterns and right-hand-side expressions have to be right of `+`.
-(They will one day disappear, I hope, in favour of Miranda-style matching on function parameters.)
+(Explicit match expressions will one day disappear, I hope, in favour of Miranda-style matching on function parameters.)
   * Function applications are *E* *E* -- juxtaposition.
 And of course left associative, so that *E* *E* *E* is (*E* *E*) *E*.
 There's a function library (see below) and perhaps one day there will be downloadable bundles of functions.
   * Absolutely no process stuff, no manipulation of qbits.
 But see *print_string*, *print_strings* and *print_qbit* below.